Part 1

 or a razor knife.

-- A small tube of cement is included with your valve stem kit.
+- A small tube of cement is included with your bag stem kit.
 This cement will

 work with both vinyl and polyurethane materials.
 Be sure to follow the safety